 #2: Graphics Performance

 Performance needs to be consistent across all different device variants that your game’s users have.
-Because of this it is highly recommended that you use as many real devices for testing as possible.
+Because of this, it is highly recommended that you use as many real devices for testing as possible.
 In order to determine how well your game responds to various levels of usage, you should consider creating tests which last for hours to observe how well the game as well as how much of battery is used during long usage.
-To determine if you game will be able to run successfully for a sustained duration under heavy load, Load/Stress tests can be used.
+To determine if your game will be able to run successfully for a sustained duration under heavy load, Load/Stress tests can be used.
 The performance tests will measure how responsive your game can be on a real device.

 #3: Usability and User Experience (=Good Entertainment)